Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

 - LICENSE - A standard MIT license.
 Anyone is welcome to copy from this project.
 - README.md - Contains the markdown for the readme you can read on the repo.
 - .gitignore - A standard GitHub provided ignore list for Python projects.
 Ignores things like IDE project files.
 - requirements.txt - Contains the libraries used in the project.
 I have put only independant libraries.
-For example, Flask is not listed but is a dependancy of Dash so will be installed automatically.
+For example, Flask is not listed but is a dependancy of Dash so will be installed automatically if Dash is included.

 ### Dash